Skip to content

 Selection process

-An DarkSky Awards Committee made up of DarkSky directors, Chapter leaders, DarkSky members, supporters, and previous award winners has been selected to review and approve the final slate of award recipients and present its recommendations to the DarkSky Board for ratification.
+A DarkSky Awards Committee made up of DarkSky directors, Chapter leaders, DarkSky members, supporters, and previous award winners has been selected to review and approve the final slate of award recipients and present its recommendations to the DarkSky Board for ratification.

-In any given year, if there are not enough candidates, or no candidates, who merit nomination for a particular award, the committee may recommend that no award be given that year.
+In any given year, if there are not enough candidates or no candidates who merit nomination for a particular award, the committee may recommend that no award be given that year.
 The decision not to present an award will be made by a simple majority vote of the committee, with its recommendation presented to the Board for final action.
 Applications for award nominations can be carried forward one year from the submission year.

 Winner announcements